mdeanjones/bike-across-america/site/blog/kelly/_posts/2022-11-12-Ending-On-A-High-Note.md

 Kentucky:

--Best memory: Visiting Maker's Mark Distillery.
-Meeting the very lovely and kind Randy from Hindman who helped us find lodging for a night.
+-Best memory: Visiting Maker's Mark Distillery and meeting the very lovely and kind Randy from Hindman who helped us find lodging for a night.

 -Biggest challenge: Being attacked multiple times a day by very aggressive dogs.
 One dog attack caused me to crash, resulting in a lot of scrapes and bruises.
 Jordan was also almost hit by a car (so close it left a mark on his jacket).